 Dr. Large is Assistant Professor of Flute at the Florida State University College of Music and teaches flute lessons, flute ensemble, low flutes, Baroque flute, and Wind and Percussion Pedagogy.
 She is passionate about helping students navigate their unique paths in the music world and achieves this in her lessons and classes through activities in areas such as music entrepreneurship, audition and competition preparation, community outreach, and grant-writing.
 Dr. Large previously served as Associate Professor of Flute and Music Theory at Kansas State University.

 Dr. Large’s research interests include performing classical works inspired by popular genres, flute transcriptions of Romantic music, creation of the world’s first Virtual Flute Choirs, Baroque flute performance practice, and the intersection of music theory and flute performance.
-In Fall 2019, she will release her second CD entitled "Wanderlust: The Flute Music of David Amram" on Blue Griffin Records.
+In Spring 2020, she released her second CD entitled "Wanderlust: The Flute Music of David Amram" on Blue Griffin Records.
 Her first CD, which featured her original transcriptions is entitled “String to Silver: Flute Transcriptions of Works in the Romantic Tradition.”
 Dr. Large regularly performs and presents her research at national and international conferences.
 She earned her DM, MM, and BM degrees at Florida State University studying with Eva Amsler, Stephanie Jutt, and Joshua Carter (under Charles Delaney).